KatharaFramework/Kathara/README.md

 We encourage you to tell us your story!

 We are also collecting network scenarios from the community.
-If you wanto to be added to the [list](https://github.com/KatharaFramework/Kathara-Labs/wiki/Community-Labs), please contact us!
+If you want to be added to the [list](https://github.com/KatharaFramework/Kathara-Labs/wiki/Community-Labs), please contact us!

 ## Join Us